chelseaniemeier/anime-r/README.md

 -Then you need to download this repository.
 -In your terminal, navigate to the root folder of this project.
 -Run ‘npm install’ to install necessary packages.
 -Type "npm start" in the terminal, it will begin setting up the local server.
-Wait till it says "Anime Rater is listening on port 3030" in the terminal.
+Wait till it says "Anime Recommendations is listening on port 3030" in the terminal.
 -Open up http://localhost:3030/ in your browser.
 You will see there is no data showing (yet!).
 This is because I used dotenv to password protect the mLab database login/password.
 I will e-mail Brian, or to whom it may concern, the .env file that holds the login/password information.
 The .env needs to be in the root directory.
 This will allow the Code Louisville viewer to see the project data in the browser on localhost:3030 for the purpose of this project.
 -Refesh http://localhost:3030/ in your browser.
 The database should be showing up now.
 -Have fun and recommend a show you like to watch!